Servicemembers Civil Relief Act (SCRA)

 Active duty Soldiers are eligible for the Servicemembers' Civil Relief Act starting on the date active duty orders are received and, in limited situations, a Soldier's dependents may also be eligible.
-Protection generally terminates within 30 - 90 days after the date of discharge of active duty.
+Protection generally terminates one year after the date of discharge of active duty.
 Soldiers who are absent from duty as a result of being wounded or being granted leave are also granted protection under the act.

 The Six Percent Rule : A Soldier has the ability to reduce consumer debt and mortgage interest rates to 6% under certain circumstances.
 This applies only to debts and mortgages that were entered into prior to entry on active duty.
 In the case of mortgages, this reduction in interest extends for one year from release from active duty.

 Delay of Court and Administrative Proceedings : The SCRA permits active duty Soldiers who are unable to appear in a court or administrative proceeding due to their military duties to postpone the proceeding for a mandatory minimum of ninety days upon the Soldier's request.
 This provision specifically includes Child custody hearings.